General Foundations of Number

 When faced with concepts of increasing complexity, students must be encouraged to use their reasoning skills.

-It is important that mathematics be meaningful to the student and that the student have the skills required to approach mathematical problems and calculations.
+It is important that mathematics be meaningful to students and students have the skills required to approach mathematical problems and calculations.
 Teachers should encourage students to apply their reasoning skills by helping them:

-• identify patterns: Students should be offered various experiences in which they are led to see that the base ten numbering system and the actions to which numbers are subjected (operations) are based on patterns;
+• identify patterns: Students should be offered various experiences in which they are supported to notice that the base ten numbering system and the actions numbers (operations) are based on patterns;

-• estimating: Students who learn to estimate can determine if their answer is reasonable.
-In learning to estimate, the student has benchmarks or known quantities (for example, "This is what a jar with 10 cubes and a jar with 50 cubes look like.
-How many cubes do you think are in this one?").
+• estimate: Students who learn to estimate can determine if their answer is reasonable.
+In learning to estimate, the student should be encouraged to develop benchmarks or known quantities (for example, 'This is what a jar with 10 cubes and a jar with 50 cubes look like.
+How many cubes do you think are in this one?').

-Structuring programs around big ideas and emphasizing problem solving provides students with coherent learning situations that allow them to explore concepts in depth.
+Structuring programs around big ideas and emphasizing problem solving provides students with authentic and meaningful learning situations that allow them to explore concepts in depth.

-Children are better able to make connections in mathematics and thereforelearn mathematics if the curriculum is structured coherently around the big ideas.
+Children are better able to make connections in mathematics and therefore learn mathematics if the curriculum is structured around big ideas.
 Grouping expectations into big ideas facilitates student learning and teacher professional development in mathematics.
 Teachers will find that it is much more useful to discuss and determine the most effective instructional strategies for a big idea than to try to determine the specific strategies and approaches that would help students achieve particular expectations.
-The use of big ideas allows teachers to understand that the concepts presented in the curriculum are not to be taught separately, but rather as a set of interrelated concepts.
-In order to develop a curriculum, teachers must have a thorough knowledge of the key mathematical concepts of the grade they are teaching as well as an understanding of the connections between these concepts and the future learning of their students (Ma, 1999).
-This includes an understanding of "the conceptual structure and fundamental attitudes inherent in elementary mathematics" (Ma, 1999, p. xxiv) and how best to teach these concepts to children.
+The use of big ideas supports teachers to present concepts in the curriculum as interrelated, rather than isolated concepts.
+In order to develop a coherent math program, teachers must have a thorough knowledge of the key mathematical concepts of the grade they are teaching as well as an understanding of the connections between these concepts and the future learning of their students (Ma, 1999).
+This includes an understanding of the conceptual structure and fundamental skills inherent in elementary mathematics (Ma, 1999, p. xxiv) and how best to teach these concepts to children.
 Developing this knowledge makes teaching more effective.

-These researchers also stress the importance of taking into account the social dimension of communication.
-Indeed, communication means exchange between two or more people.
-The exchange will be profitable for all the people involved, insofar as a climate conducive to dialogue and a culture of respect and listening prevails within the group.
+These researchers also stress the importance of the social dimension of communication.
+Communication means exchange between two or more people.
+The exchange will be beneficial for all those involved, when it happens within a culture of respect, where dialogue is encouraged.

 The Role of Representations in Learning Mathematics

 In mathematics, communication is not just about words.
-Ideas should be conveyed in different ways: concrete (for example, with rods), semi-concrete (for example, with a number line or diagram), symbolic (for example, using numbers and mathematical symbols in an equation) and, of course, verbally, using words, whether they are read, seen, said, written or heard.
+Ideas should be conveyed in different ways: concrete (for example, with rods), visual (for example, with a number line or diagram), symbolic (for example, using numerals and mathematical symbols in an equation) and, of course, verbally, using words, whether they are read, seen, said, written or heard.

 These various modes of representation, shown in the diagram below, allow for multiple cognitive inputs, thereby making connections between ideas that are essential for learning.
-Teachers use models to represent mathematical concepts to students who, in turn, use them to solve problems and clarify their thinking.
+Teachers use models to represent mathematical concepts to students and students use them to solve problems, represent their thinking, and clarify their thinking.

 Mathematical Models

 Mathematicians have long constructed models to explain and represent discoveries and observations of the world, and to communicate them effectively.
-For example, when thinking about a number, some people visualize it in a mathematical model such as an open number line or a number grid.
-This helps to better identify the number and to recognize that it is more than… , less than…or close to…another number.
+For example, when thinking about a number, some people visualize it in a mathematical model such as an open number line or a number grid/chart.
+This helps them to better visualize the number and to recognize that it is more than, less than, or close to another number.
 Models are thus representations of mathematical ideas.

 Young children visualize the world around them in their own way.
-To draw the tree in front of his or her house, he or she draws lines on paper and represents it in two dimensions, even though the child has touched it, walked around it and sheltered under its branches (Fosnot & Dolk, 2001, p.
+To draw the tree in front of their house, a child will draw lines on paper and represents it in two dimensions, even though the child has touched it, walked around it and sheltered under its branches (Fosnot & Dolk, 2001, p.
 74).
 This representation is not a copy of the tree, but a construction of what he or she knows.
-It is in fact a "model" of the tree.
+It is in fact a 'model' of the tree.
 The same is true for students whose first models used to solve problems reflect their interpretation of reality.

 Fosnot and Dolk (2001, p.
-80) argue that models, like big ideas and strategies, cannot be automatically transmitted, but must be reappropriated and constructed by students.
-The value table is a good example: intuitively, students "organize" numerical data by placing them disparately on a sheet of paper, but the value table allows them to be ordered for processing and analysis.
+80) argue that models, like big ideas and strategies, cannot be automatically transmitted, but must be constructed by students.
+A table of values is a good example: intuitively, students 'organize' numerical data by placing them disparately on a sheet of paper, but the table of values allows them to be ordered for processing and analysis.

-However, a clarification about models and manipulatives is in order: the model is not the mathematical idea.
+It is important to recognize that the model is not the mathematical idea.
 Thus, the tree that the child drew in the example above is not a tree, but a representation of the situation that will be used to discuss it.
-The same is true for all the models used.
+The same is true for mathematical models used.

-The base ten material is a model because it assumes that the person using it already has an understanding of the concept of grouping.
-However, presenting a tab from a kit of base ten materials and claiming that it is a ten is false.
-The object is not a "ten," but a concrete way to represent the "idea" of a ten.
-Here it represents a ten of small cubes, but it could represent a unit, a tree or even a beam.
-Depending on the intention, it could also represent a tenth, for example, by representing the number 2.5 with 2 planks (2 units) and 5 strips (5 tenths).
+Representing a number with base ten materials is a model because it is assumed that the person using it already has an understanding of grouping.
+However, presenting a rod from a kit of base ten materials and claiming that it is a ten is false.
+The object is not a 'ten,' but a concrete way to represent the 'idea' of a ten.
+Here it represents a ten of small cubes, but it could represent ten things, like ten trees.
+Depending on what is defined as the whole it could also represent a tenth.
+For example, the number 2.5 can be represented with 2 flats (2 wholes) and 5 rods (5 tenths).

-The number line is another model to which students should be exposed.
-The number line does not represent the quantity corresponding to the numbers that are placed on it; it allows us to "see" the numbers in relation to each other.
-For example, a number line with the numbers 44, 42, and 41.5 on it represents the order relationship between these three numbers.
+The number line is another model that students should have experience with.
+The number line does not represent the quantity of the numbers placed on it.
+Rather, it allows us to 'see' the numbers in relation to each other.
+For example, a number line with the numbers 44, 42, and 41.5 represents the order relationship between these three numbers, as well as the proportional relationships between whole numbers, halves and fourths as shown by their relative positions on the number line.

 Example